-- Video game content that has been developed or modified ('modded') to promote violence or hatred against an individual with the attributes noted above.
+- Video game content which has been developed or modified ('modded') to promote violence against an individual.

-Remember, these are just some examples.
+Remember, this list isn't exhaustive.
 Don't post content if you think that it might violate this policy.

 What happens if content violates this policy